 Emma wrote a script which balanced touches of humour with a reverential treatment of scripture, allowing a retelling of the story which was comprehensive but accessible.

-North Lancashire Passion Play was performed outdoors and in churches in four locations around North Lancashire: in St Oswald’s, Warton at 7.30pm on April 11th 2019; Church of the Ascension, Torrisholme at 2pm on April 13th 2019; Lancaster Priory at 7.30pm on April 13th and Lancaster City Centre at 12.30pm on April 19th.
+North Lancashire Passion Play was performed outdoors and in churches in four locations around North Lancashire.
+It took place in St Oswald’s, Warton at 7.30pm on April 11th 2019; Church of the Ascension, Torrisholme at 2pm on April 13th 2019; Lancaster Priory at 7.30pm on April 13th and Lancaster City Centre at 12.30pm on April 19th.
 The production was devised, directed and co-ordinated by Emma Rucastle, a freelance theatre practitioner.
-Between the 4 performances, an estimated audience of around 400 people watched the Easter story unfold around and amongst them and many more heard about it via coverage on Radio Lancashire’s faith programme.
+Between the 4 performances, an estimated audience of around 400 people watched the Easter story unfold around and amongst them.
+Many more heard about it via coverage on Radio Lancashire’s faith programme.

-A cast of 25 community actors, ranging in age from 7 to over 90, took part in the performance and some of these were first-time performers, some highly experienced.
-Four vicars were involved in consulting on the production and venue arrangements, as was the leader of Lancaster Churches Together, who was also in the cast.
+A cast of 25 community actors, ranging in age from 7 to over 90, took part in the performance.
+Some of these were first-time performers, some highly experienced.
+Four vicars helped by consulting on the production and venue arrangements, as did the leader of Lancaster Churches Together, who was also in the cast.
 A professional theatre director/practitioner co-ordinated the whole, assisted by a professional Music Director.
 Both the director and music director also performed in the production.
-One of the actors said “Emma gave her cast of amateurs the skills and confidence not only to act in four very different venues but to sing in each performance – not an easy task!”
-Many other people were involved in stewarding venues, film-making, provision of refreshments and prayer support and, again, there was a wide range of ages and experience levels.
+One of the actors said, “Emma gave her cast of amateurs the skills and confidence not only to act in four very different venues but to sing in each performance – not an easy task!”.
+Many other people took roles stewarding venues, film-making, in the provision of refreshments and prayer support.
+Again, there was a wide range of ages and experience levels.

 The Passion Play was a most impressive new production…Within a few minutes of the first performance there was a real sense that the audience was deeply engaged in what was happening around them; the silences during the play were particularly profound.
 The references to current world issues worked very well and reminded us of the relevance of the story to today’s world.